CharlesianMotion/Stat-155/README.md

-# Some useful code in game theory
+# Some useful codes in STAT150 game theory

-Stat155, the game theory is a course I took in fall 2019 at Berkeley.
-I wrote some little python programs to save me from arduous calculation.
-Makes it easier to check if your result is correct.
-To calculate the Value Of The Game from a zero-sum game matrix.
-To calculate the Sprague-Grundy value of a Nim game.
+Stat155, the game theory at Berkeley is an intriguing course I took in fall 2019.
+I wrote some samll python programs to save students' time from arduous calculation or they can help student check if their hand-calculated results are correct.

+zero-sum.py is used to get the Value Of The Game in a zero-sum game matrix.

+grundy.py is used to calculate the Sprague-Grundy value of a Nim game.